 Probably one of the most expensive accessory items you can buy but well worth the outlay if you are a serious dart player.
 They come in a few forms however personally I think this one of the best.

-Visitors to Darts501.com, anothor one of my dart websites, may have seen my page on how to change dart points.
+Visitors who viewed the older version of Darts501 may have seen my page on how to change dart points.
 I showed a few ways using household tools, a rivet gun, similar to the Unicorn point puller and the point puller illustrated here.
 In this revised website, I have removed the house hold tools and have just concentrated on the Dart Point Puller.

 If you feel the price is a little too much to bare and play in a team then you could always by one between you or look online for a supplier that will undertake the task for you.